alpenlabs/docs/docs/technical/transaction-lifecycle.md

 The batch proof is recursive,
-so by verifying the latest batch proof a client can verify that the Strata state transitions from genesis to the latest block included included in the batch are valid.
+so by verifying the latest batch proof a client can verify that the Strata state transitions from genesis to the latest block included in the batch are valid.
 This batch proof is passed to the sequencer for writing to bitcoin.